-1. Select "Administration > Update Firmware" in the task area.
+1. Select "Administration > Update Matrix Firmware" in the task area.
+All updateable components of the matrix will be automatically selected and highlighted in green.

-Figure 4-58.
-Menu Administration-Update Firmware screen.
+Figure 4-77.
+Menu Administration - Update Matrix Firmware.

-- 2. Select the directory in the lower part of the working area in which the update files can be found. - 3.
-Select those modules in the list that have to be updated and enable the respective checkbox in the Update column. - 4.
-Start the update by pressing the "Update" button in the lower part of the working area. - 5.
-Restart the matrix by pressing the "Restart matrix" button in the lower part of the working area.
+- 2. To start the update, press the "Update" button in the popup window that appears. - 3.
+Restart the matrix after the update by pressing the "Restart matrix" button in the lower part of the working area.